Reproducing Kernel Hilbert Spaces for Virtual Persistence Diagrams: Reproducing kernel Hilbert spaces

 \subsection{Geometric corollaries}

-Theorem~\ref{thm:heat-lip} expresses the $\rho$-Lipschitz constant of $f\in\mathcal H_t$ in terms of a weighted average of the characterwise Lipschitz seminorms $\mathrm{Lip}_\rho(\chi_\theta)$ against the spectral multiplier of the heat semigroup $e^{-t\lambda(\theta)}$ on the discrete Laplacian.
-We now quantify this prefactor in two complementary ways using the comparison between Dirichlet energies $\lambda(\theta)$ and phase gaps from Section \ref{subsec:LCA}.
+Theorem~\ref{thm:heat-lip} bounds the Lipschitz seminorm of functions in $\mathcal H_t$ by a heat-weighted average of the seminorms $\mathrm{Lip}(\chi_\theta)$.
+We now rewrite this estimate in spectral and geometric forms using the character-phase identity in Lemma~\ref{lem:char-lip-comparison} and the phase to Dirichlet-energy comparison in Lemma~\ref{lem:lambda-vs-L}.